StratosphereLabs/stratosphere-ui/src/components/DatePicker/DatePicker.md

 ```

 Its `value` accepts `Date` objects, timestamps and ISO strings, and `onChange` always receives `Date` objects (a `{ from, to }` object in `range` mode, where `to` is `null` until the range is complete).
 It also takes `defaultMonth`, `month` and `onMonthChange` to control the displayed month, `footer` to render content below the grid, and `autoFocus` to move focus into the day grid on mount.

+The calendar opens on `month` if it is controlled, then on `defaultMonth`, then on the month of the selection - the start of it in `range` mode - and on the current month when nothing is selected.
+Once it is open, a selection that changes from outside the calendar brings its month back into view, unless it is already one of the months on screen.

 `Calendar` renders `DayCalendar` for the day modes and `MonthCalendar` for `month` mode; both are exported for the rare case that only one of them is needed.